everyday calculator

 Deep dive

-This budget percentage calculator applies popular rules like 50/30/20 or 60/20/20 to your monthly income so you can set spending and saving targets fast.
-Enter income, pick a rule, or customize the percentages to fit your goals.
+This budget percentage calculator applies popular budgeting rules like 50/30/20 or 60/20/20 to your monthly income so you can turn vague goals into clear dollar amounts for needs, wants, and savings.
+Enter your income, pick a rule, or switch to Custom to design a split that better fits your real housing costs and priorities.

 FAQs